Muscle contraction: Mechanisms of smooth muscle contraction

 The contractile activity of smooth muscle cells can be tonic (sustained) or phasic (transient) and is influenced by multiple inputs such as spontaneous electrical activity, neural and hormonal inputs, local changes in chemical composition, and stretch.
 This is in contrast to the contractile activity of skeletal muscle cells, which relies on a single neural input.
 Some types of smooth muscle cells are able to generate their own action potentials spontaneously, which usually occur following a pacemaker potential or a slow wave potential.
 These action potentials are generated by the influx of extracellular Ca^{2+}, and not Na^{+}.
 Like skeletal muscles, cytosolic Ca^{2+} ions are also required for crossbridge cycling in smooth muscle cells.

 The two sources for cytosolic Ca^{2+} in smooth muscle cells are the extracellular Ca^{2+} entering through calcium channels and the Ca^{2+} ions that are released from the sarcoplasmic reticulum.
 The elevation of cytosolic Ca^{2+} results in more Ca^{2+} binding to calmodulin, which then binds and activates myosin light-chain kinase.
-The calcium-calmodulin-myosin light-chain kinase complex phosphorylates myosin on the 20 kilodalton (kDa) myosin light chains on amino acid residue-serine 19, initiating contraction and activating the myosin ATPase.
+The calcium-calmodulin-myosin light-chain kinase complex phosphorylates myosin on the 20 kilodalton (kDa) myosin light chains on amino acid residue-serine 19, enabling the molecular interaction of myosin and actin, and initiating contraction and activating the myosin ATPase.
 Unlike skeletal muscle cells, smooth muscle cells lack troponin, even though they contain the thin filament protein tropomyosin and other notable proteins – caldesmon and calponin.
 Thus, smooth muscle contractions are initiated by the Ca^{2+}-activated phosphorylation of myosin rather than Ca^{2+} binding to the troponin complex that regulates myosin binding sites on actin like in skeletal and cardiac muscles.

 Termination of crossbridge cycling (and leaving the muscle in latch-state) occurs when myosin light chain phosphatase removes the phosphate groups from the myosin heads.
 Phosphorylation of the 20 kDa myosin light chains correlates well with the shortening velocity of smooth muscle.
 During this period, there is a rapid burst of energy use as measured by oxygen consumption.
 Within a few minutes of initiation, the calcium level markedly decreases, the 20 kDa myosin light chains' phosphorylation decreases, and energy use decreases; however, force in tonic smooth muscle is maintained.
 During contraction of muscle, rapidly cycling crossbridges form between activated actin and phosphorylated myosin, generating force.
 It is hypothesized that the maintenance of force results from dephosphorylated "latch-bridges" that slowly cycle and maintain force.
 A number of kinases such as rho kinase, DAPK3, and protein kinase C are believed to participate in the sustained phase of contraction, and Ca^{2+} flux may be significant.